 Originally pursuing a career in law, Dr. Garner eventually switched paths and went back to school to become a doctor.
 He has always been interested in psychology and helping others.
-He had grown up with a relative with severe mental illness, which shaped this desire and instilled in him compassion for those with mental illness as well as providing him with an early, informal training.
+He grew up with a relative with severe mental illness.
+That experience shaped this desire and instilled his compassion for those with mental illness.
+It also provided him with early, informal training.

-His working style with patients involves truly trying to understand their world and work alongside them, working in a collaborative relationship to assist them in meeting their goals.
-He helps them get out of their sometimes entrenched way of thinking as he builds a treatment plan that fits with their lifestyle and supports their recovery.
+His working style with patients involves truly trying to understand their world and working alongside them in a collaborative relationship to assist them in meeting their goals.
+He helps patients get out of their sometimes entrenched way of thinking as he builds a treatment plan that fits with their lifestyle and supports their recovery.

 Dr. Garner graduated from Oklahoma State University with his Bachelor’s degree, summa cum laude, in Psychology.
 He proceeded to go on and study law, graduating with his J.D. from the University of Oklahoma College of Law.